Aasim-k/erav4/ERAv4S12/README.md

 ## Training Logs

-Complete training logs with step-by-step loss values and sample outputs are available in `colab.log`.
+Complete training logs with step-by-step loss values and sample outputs are available in `logs` folder.